senzing-garage/g2snapshot/README.md

 **- The -t thread_count parameter can be included to spin up more or less threads than are automatically calculated.**

 *With enough database capacity and application threads, you should see speeds of 3-5k entities processed per second.
 Its a matter of monitoring the database and sshd container processor utilization.
-If both are below 80% processor utilization, you can increase the -t thread-count which currently defaults to 4 per processor.*
+If both are below 80%, you can increase the -t thread-count which currently defaults to 4 per processor.*

 **- The -d datasource_filter parameter can be used to specify a single data source.
 This can significantly reduce the time it takes to take a snapshot.**